policy-design-lab/data-ingestion/README.md

   --db_user DB_USER, -u DB_USER
                         Username to connect to the database --db_password DB_PASSWORD, -p DB_PASSWORD
                         Password to connect to the database.
 We STRONGLY RECOMMEND using .pgpass file.
-If you use .pgpass file, leave this command-line argument can be ignored.
+If you use .pgpass file, this command-line argument can be ignored.
   --db_host DB_HOST     Host of the database
   --db_port DB_PORT     Port of the database
   --drop_existing, -x   Drop existing database if exists